Before you open the laptop: The one rule to follow when using AI with your kids

 Ground rules for doing this with your kids

-• The idea comes first, always.
-Before you open anything, your kid needs to be able to tell you — out loud, in their own words — what they're trying to make.
-If they can't explain it yet, they're not ready for AI yet.
+The idea comes first, always.
+Before you open anything, your kid needs to be able to tell you what they're trying to make.
+If they can't explain it, they're not ready for AI yet.
 That’s the process.
 Help them get more specific.
 Ask them what it looks like, what it does, who it's for.
 The more concrete the idea, the more useful AI becomes.

-• AI goes in the middle.
-Once the idea is clear, AI is genuinely useful for execution — especially when what your kid wants to create falls outside their current skill set.
+AI goes in the middle.
+Once the idea is clear, AI is genuinely useful for execution, especially when what your kid wants to create falls outside their current skill set (and probably yours too!).
 Jackson can imagine a video game.
 He cannot code one.
 That's exactly the gap AI helps bridge.
 But it bridges his vision, not a generic version of it.
 This distinction matters more than almost anything else.

-• Do it together, especially at first.
+Do it together.
 Sit next to your kid while they use AI.
 Help them think out loud, question the output, push back on something that's not quite right.
+I don’t let my kids type into AI directly.
+I handle that piece for now.
+That choice is entirely yours, but do be there with them through the process.

-• Model it yourself.
-If you use AI at work — and at this point most of us do or should — let your kids see it occasionally.
+Model it yourself.
+If you use AI at work, let your kids see it occasionally.
 Not as a performance, but when it's natural.
 Show them that you use it to draft something and then you fix it.
 Show them that the first answer wasn't quite right, so you pushed back.
 Show them that you're the one with the idea and AI is helping you execute it.
 The parallel is closer than it seems, and kids are watching how you use these tools whether you point it out or not.

 Their expectations might be too high

 He has a vision in his head.
-The chances that what we actually build comes close to that vision are not great.
+There’s a chance that what we actually build doesn’t completely match it.
 There are things we won't know how to do.
 There will be features he wants that we can't figure out how to execute.
 The gap between what he imagined and what we produce might be significant.

 Because one of the most important things a kid can learn about AI — one of the most important things any of us are still figuring out — is that it doesn't automatically close the gap between your vision and your execution.
 It helps.
 It helps a lot.
 And with practice and patience that gap will get smaller and smaller.
 And your ideas will likely get bigger.